 Facts about Napier’s water.
 There are 481km of piping in the reticulated network.
 One billion litres pa of water are delivered to residents.
-Nine bores.
-Eight reservoirs.
+Seven bores.
+Ten reservoirs.
 18 pump stations.
 Napier’s drinking water supply is not fluoridated but has been chlorinated since 2017.

 Napier covers an area of 10,560 hectares and, as of 30 June 2017, has a total population of 61,040 people living in 25,429 dwellings.

 All of the urban area has a reticulated water supply.
 Some properties in Taradale still use their own private well supply, however, the City's reticulated supply is available.

 A small number of rural properties adjacent to the urban reticulation system have connections to the urban supply for domestic use.

 We use a system called SCADA - Supervisory Control and Data Acquisition - to measure the amount of water we use.
 These are our consumption figures for the past year: 1 June 2017 to 11 June 2017.

 |Average Daily Consumption||27,486m³|